oracoraque/slop_fork/README.md

 + `from` An object containing `nick`, `host`, and `user` of the person who joined
 + `params` An array containing event parameters, in this case it is empty
-+ `val` The raw suffix string (or in IRC terms, the portion of the message occuring after the last colon separator.
++ `val` The raw suffix string ,or in IRC terms the portion of the message occuring after the last colon separator.
 In this case, it is empty.

 The `join` and `part` events receive a unique `channel` property.
 Command listeners, e.g. `.google` or `.weather` will receive a `cmd` property which has the following attributes: